MHCommunity/mousehunt-improved/README.md

   - Hover over your profile picture in the HUD for a quick 'Copy ID to clipboard' button.

 - Custom Shield
-  - Change your shield in the HUD to a variety of different options
+  - Change your shield in the HUD to a variety of different options including past events, color tints (with optional timer color) or some fun meme shields.
-  TODO:
-  TODO: everything from here on down
-  TODO:

 - Gift Buttons
-  - Quickly accept and return all your gifts as well as picking random friends to send to
+  - Adds 'Accept All' and 'Accept and Return All' buttons to the gift selector.
+  - Adds 'Select random friends' and 'Select frequent gifters' to the send gifts page.

 - Hover Profiles
   - Hover over a friend's name in your journal, inbox, or elsewhere and get a mini-profile popup with all their stats, interaction buttons, and everything you'd expect.

 - Image Upscaling
-  - Uses high-res images with transparent backagrounds across the entire MH interface.
+  - Uses high-res images with transparent backgrounds across the entire MH interface.

 - Inline Wiki
   - Clicking 'Wiki' in the menu will load it right in the page, rather than opening a new tab.

 - Keyboard Shortcuts
-  - Press '?' to see a list of keyboard shortcuts
+  - Press '?' to see a list of keyboard shortcuts.

 - Location Dashboard
   - See location HUD information in a dashboard available in the top dropdown menu.